What is happening?More than 420 million children currently live with the effects of violence and armed conflict - and this number is steadily growing.

 Photo: Geert Snoeijer

-Refugee children from South Sudan in front of one of our safe spaces in Uganda
+Refugee children from South Sudan in Uganda

 Photo: Rutger Brouwer